Salt: myths, legends, superstitions and other historical (unverified) data

 - On the 8th Day ancient Rome: on the eight day following a baby’s birth, a piece of salt was rubbed on the baby to ward off demons and evil spirits.

-- While you sleep: on the corners of your bed, or on the floor under your bed, ideally hang from all posts.
+- While you sleep: on the corners of your bed, or on the floor under your bed, ideally hang from all bed posts.

-- Newly-weds: place salt into the outside corners of the home where newlyweds will/do reside to dispel any “bad” or negative energy.
+- Newly-weds: place salt into the outside corners of the home where newlyweds reside to dispel any “bad” or negative energy.

 - 19th century England sprinkled salt in every room of a new home before moving bringing in the furniture.
 This was believed to protect the home form evil spirits.